douglascayers/sfdc-add-lead-to-campaign-flow/README.md

 A simple way to add a lead to campaigns based on a custom campaign id text or lookup field on the lead object.

 This project is inspired by [Derek Hays](https://www.linkedin.com/in/derekhays) who had some follow up questions when implementing my other solution to [automate adding leads or contacts to campaigns via report subscriptions](https://douglascayers.wordpress.com/2015/07/06/salesforce-automate-adding-contacts-to-campaign-via-report-subscription/).
+This is also one of the solutions highlighted on my blog post [8 Ways to Add Leads to Campaigns](https://douglascayers.com/2016/07/31/8-ways-to-add-leads-to-campaigns/).

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"